Buff-fronted Owl - Aegolius harrisii

 Calls - Aegolius harrisii

-The Buff-fronted Owl's specific epithet harrisii was named for American ornithologist Edward Harris (1799-1863).
+Introduction: The Buff-fronted Owl is an unmistakable colourful small owl with no ear-tufts, a short tail and large round head.
+This owl's specific epithet harrisii was named for American ornithologist Edward Harris (1799-1863).

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]